History of Brett Kavanaugh in Timeline

 2019: Chua Returns to Teaching

-2019: Kavanaugh withdrew from teaching at Harvard and taught at George Mason University
+2019: Kavanaugh withdrew from teaching at Harvard

-June 15, 2020: Dissent in Bostock v.
+June 15, 2020: Kavanaugh's Dissent in Bostock v.
 Clayton County

-June 29, 2020: June Medical Services L. L. C. v.
+June 29, 2020: Supreme Court Decides June Medical Services L. L. C. v.
 Russo

-July 2020: Supreme Court rules on access to Trump's tax records in Trump v.
-Vance
+July 2020: Supreme Court ruling on Trump's tax records

-October 2020: Kim Davis Appeal Denied
+October 2020: Kavanaugh's Decision on Kim Davis Appeal

-In October 2020, Kavanaugh agreed with the justices in an "apparently unanimous" decision to deny an appeal brought by Kim Davis, a county clerk who refused to issue marriage licenses to same-sex couples.
+In October 2020, Brett Kavanaugh agreed with the justices in an "apparently unanimous" decision to deny an appeal brought by Kim Davis, a county clerk who refused to issue marriage licenses to same-sex couples.

 2020: Regarded as a Swing Vote

-June 2021: Kavanaugh's concurrence in National Collegiate Athletic Association v.
+June 2021: Concurrence in NCAA v.
 Alston

-September 2021: Texas Heartbeat Act
+September 2021: Kavanaugh's Vote on Texas Heartbeat Act

-In January 2022, Kavanaugh voted with the majority in a 5–4 decision to allow an execution to proceed in Alabama.
+In January 2022, Brett Kavanaugh voted with the majority in a 5–4 decision to allow an execution to proceed in Alabama.

-June 2022: Assassination Plot Target
+June 2022: Assassination Plot

 In June 2022, Brett Kavanaugh was the target of an assassination plot by a suspect hoping to disrupt rulings in Dobbs and Bruen.

-2022: Protests at Kavanaugh's home
+2022: Protests at Kavanaugh's Home

 In 2022, Kavanaugh's home was the site of protests following the leak of a draft majority opinion for the Supreme Court case Dobbs v.
 Jackson Women's Health Organization.

-2023: Majority Opinion in Reed v.
+2023: Kavanaugh's Majority Opinion in Reed v.
 Goertz

-2023: Release of Justice Documentary
+2023: Release of Doug Liman's Documentary 'Justice'

 Loading Video...